squidfunk/mkdocs-material/docs/reference/code-blocks.md

 #### Anchor links

-[:octicons-heart-fill-24:{ .mdx-heart } Sponsors only][Insiders]{ .mdx-insiders } ·
-[:octicons-tag-24: insiders-4.4.0][Insiders] ·
+[:octicons-tag-24: 8.5.0][Anchor links support] ·
 :octicons-beaker-24: Experimental

-In order to link to code annotations and share them more easily, [Insiders] adds an anchor link to each annotation automatically, which you can copy via right click or open in a new tab:
+In order to be able to link to code annotations and share them more easily, and anchor link is automatically added to each annotation, which you can copy via right click or open in a new tab:

 ``` yaml
 # (1)!